Boreas618/MIPS32-Pipeline/README.md

 # Your mission
 Build a 5-stage pipelined `MIPS32` or `LoongArch32` CPU, which support every unpreviledged instruction that the contest requires.
+You can use `(system) verilog` or `chisel`.

 What's more, every instruction should have its corresponding test.
 Integration tests are also needed.
 You should load tests from `bin` or `elf` format files instead of putting them in the memory ahead of time, so that you can write some code to run tests one by one automatically.

 An example in `tests` directory shows how to create `bin` format file on x86_64 systems.
 MIPS and LoongArch are similar.
 Your tests should not be linked to the standard libraries just like the example.